Cookies

 In industry in particular, there have been numerous incidents in recent years in which production facilities have been encrypted by cyber attacks.
 Uncontrolled data networking up to the control level could further exacerbate these risks.

 How can a unified namespace be implemented securely and in compliance with regulations?
-It is precisely this area of tension between ultimate flexible data availability and the enormous challenges of cyber security that we will be addressing at the Siemens Pharma Forum on Tuesday, April 29, 2025 from 1 p.m. at the FHNW Muttenz.
+It was precisely this area of tension between ultimate flexible data availability and the enormous challenges of cyber security that we addressed at the Siemens Pharma Forum.